 In 1994, Barry Jones murdered his girlfriend’s 4-year-old daughter.
 The victim died from an infection of the abdominal organs caused by blunt force trauma inflicted the day before her death while she was in Jones’ care.
 Jones did nothing to help the little girl, instead lying to friends who were worried about her condition that she had been examined by paramedics.
 After she died overnight, Jones drove his girlfriend and the victim’s lifeless body to the hospital and left them there.
 The medical examiner opined that the 4-year-old girl had been sexually assaulted before her death.

 Although the Arizona courts had consistently denied Jones’ attempt to overturn his convictions, a federal district court granted habeas relief based on new expert testimony he had never presented in state court and concluded that he was entitled to a new trial.
 The Ninth Circuit denied the State’s appeal and agreed with the district court that Jones must be retried or released from prison.

 In January of this year, Attorney General Brnovich filed a petition for certiorari at SCOTUS arguing that the Ninth Circuit had violated a federal statute by basing its decisions in these two cases on evidence the inmates had never before presented to the Arizona courts and that Ramirez’ death sentence should be preserved and Jones' convictions should be reinstated.

-SCOTUS agreed to hear Arizona's appeal in June 2021.
+In June 2021, SCOTUS agreed to hear Arizona's appeal.
 Attorney General Brnovich is asking SCOTUS to reverse the Ninth Circuit’s decisions in these cases.